 Experiential learning and mentoring in communication, scientific writing skills, and the ability to work in multidisciplinary teams.

-Participating members in the new PhD degree course include IDP faculty and academic staff who are committed to teach all the core courses and faculty from various divisions and schools across UCLA with expertise in different classes of materials such as archaeological, cultural and environmental materials (both organic and inorganic); their structure, properties, deterioration and conservation; materials characterization techniques; documentation and data processing, mining and visualization; environmental studies; museum and library science; geology/geoscience; archaeology/anthropology; art history; public policy; ethnography and indigenous studies.
+Participating members in the PhD degree course include Program faculty and academic staff who are committed to teach all the core courses and faculty from various divisions and schools across UCLA with expertise in different classes of materials such as archaeological, cultural and environmental materials (both organic and inorganic); their structure, properties, deterioration and conservation; materials characterization techniques; documentation and data processing, mining and visualization; environmental studies; museum and library science; geology/geoscience; archaeology/anthropology; art history; public policy; ethnography and indigenous studies.